5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

 The trek is less than half a mile, but keep in mind it goes uphill.
 It’s worth it — at the top, you’ll be rewarded with a scenic overlook of the Chequamegon-Nicolet forest.
 Depending on snow cover, you may need snowshoes for the short journey.

-The overlook is a great family picnic spot in the summer and come back in the fall to see the hills explode with fall color.
+The overlook also makes for a great family picnic spot in the summer and explodes with fall color in autumn.

 Snowmobile through Scenic Forest